James P. Hoffa: 2000s and 2010s

 The three-way race was between Hoffa, Fred Gegare, and Sandy Pope.
 Gegare is a Wisconsin Teamster, trustee on a pension fund and a Teamsters International Vice President.
 Pope was the president of Teamsters Local 805 in New York City.

-On May 14, 2019, on PBS NewsHour, Hoffa endorsed President Trump's use of tariffs and a trade war with China to bring China to the table for a robust trade deal.
+On May 14, 2019, on PBS NewsHour, Hoffa endorsed President Trump's use of tariffs and a trade war with China.
 He stated that his hope was that the tariffs would work to open the Chinese market for American goods long kept out, and that in the long run, opening the Chinese market would create more American jobs.

 Labor Day speech

 On September 5, 2011, he caused some controversy when introducing President Obama at a Labor Day rally in Detroit, Michigan.
 In his remarks, an animated Hoffa stated "We have to keep an eye on the battle we face—a war on workers.
 And you see it everywhere there is the Tea Party.
 And you know there is only one way to beat and win that war.
 The one thing about working people is we like a good fight.
 And you know what, they've got a war, they've got a war with us and there is only going to be one winner.
 It is going to be the workers of Michigan and America – we are going to win that war.
 All the way."
 He then urged the audience to vote in the coming election and in reference to the Tea Party, stated, "Everybody here's got to vote," Hoffa said.
 "If we go back and we keep the eye on the prize, let's take these sons-of-a-bitches out and give America back to America where we belong!"